Team-Phoenix-Force/InstaRent/README.md

-# Rent360
+# InstaRent

-Rent360 is a web platform that facilitates renting items, allowing users to both list items for rent and rent items from others.
+InstaRent is a web platform that facilitates renting items, allowing users to both list items for rent and rent items from others.
 The platform enables users to create listings, manage their inventory, view available items for rent, add items to a wishlist, and more.

 # Features